stephanbruijnis/omnext.github.io/_best_practices/mendix/Forms/19-Dataview-with-only-child-=-dataview.markdown

 ---

 **Why**
-Multiple nested dataviews instead of using a N-deep path creates unnecessary calls to from your form to the Mendix Runtime.
-This will effect page loading performance negatively.
+Multiple nested dataviews instead of using an N-deep path creates unnecessary calls your form to the Mendix Runtime.
+This will affect page loading performance negatively.

 ![19.png]({{ site.url }}/assets/19.png)

 **How to fix**
-Just put in the child dataview directly and retrieve over multiple associations
+Put ... in the child dataview directly and retrieve over multiple associations.